zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Jean disagrees.
 She says, “Like any good thriller, it has a hero in a life- threatening situation and an evil villain in hot pu rsuit.”
 A “hero” (hero) is a good guy – the person, man or woman, who is the main cha racter of the movie and is the one that is going to beat, or defeat, the bad g uys.
 If you’re in a “life- threatening situation,” you’re in a situation where  you could die.
 And of course, in movies that is often the case.

 The hero always fights against a “villain” (villain ).
 A villain is a bad guy in the movie, the opposite of the hero.
 Jean calls him “th e evil villain,” but villains are always evil.
 “Evil” just means bad.
 Jean says that this movie has “a hero in a life- threatening situation and an evil villain in hot pu rsuit.”
 The word “pursuit” (pursuit) comes from the verb “to pursue” (pursue).
-“To pursu e” means to run after or chase after someone – to try to catch someone who i s escaping from you or who is trying to get away from you.
+“To pursu e” means to run after or chase after someone – to try to catch someone who is escaping from you or who is trying to get away from you.

 “To pursue” can also mean simply to go on a certain  path to try to obtain some goal.
 We talk about students “pursuing” a degree in  history.
 They are trying to get a degree in history.
 Just like me.
 What do you do w ith a degree in history?
 Well, you become a podcaster.
 Anyway, back to the dialogu e.
 We have a villain in  hot pursuit.
 If you say someo ne is “in hot pursuit” of another person, the person is chasing someone very closely,  almost catching him or her.
 Claude says, “That sounds like a run-of-the-mill ac tion movie to me.”
 “Run-of-the- mill” is an expression that means ordinary – not ve ry interesting, not unusual.
 It’s usually used as a way of describing something that isn’t special in any way.
 It’s just like perhaps a thousand other types of that th ing.
 “This is a run-of-the-mill microphone.”
 It’s not a great microphone.
 It’s an a verage microphone.
 There’s nothing special about it.